Posted on September 30, 2017

-Our flat roof, sporadically, likes to bring rain water into the house.
+Our flat roof, after a heavy deluge, brings rain water into the house.
 I have spent many exasperating hours painting on layers of roof sealant and it stops leaking for a while, tricking me into believing that, finally, I’ve sorted it.
 Then the sealant cracks under the summer sun creating havoc again the following winter.

 I ran for the bucket.

 I tried to remain calm and continue working.
-After all, once the rain stopped it would dry up and other than a brown patch on the ceiling (just don’t look up, I kept telling myself) you would never had know it had leaked.
+After all, once the rain stopped it would dry up.
+Other than an unsightly brown patch on the ceiling (just don’t look up I kept telling myself) you would never know it had leaked.

-It was only then that I had sudden inspiration regarding Krishnamurti’s philosophy.
-I was able to accept the leak without getting stressed like I usually did.
-I cared enough to get up on the roof and fix it as soon as it was dry but I did not mind it happening.
+During this internal monologue I began to understand Krishnamurti’s philosophy.
+I was able to accept the leak without getting stressed but I cared enough to get up on the roof and fix it as soon as it was dry.
+I had learned to accept what was happening.

 Whether I will be able to apply this reasoning to other areas of my life only time will tell but I sense a breakthrough.